Different minds are a performance advantage, if the environment lets them work. neurovision — Unlocking Blocked Brilliance in the Workplace

 We start from a different question

-We don't start with: 'What is wrong with this child?'
+We don't start with: 'What is wrong with this learner?'

 We start with: 'What is the environment doing that is making learning, participation and recognition harder than they need to be?'